Applications for Fall 2022 are now being accepted.

 Step Two: Apply

-- Start your online application to the UW Graduate School.
+- After the application is available, in October, start your online application to the UW Graduate School.
 Create an applicant profile.
 Your login and password will allow you to save your application and return to it later.

 - Upload all required documents

 - Designate the people who have agreed to write letters of recommendation for you.
-Your designees will be sent an email with instructions directing them to a secure website to submit their letters
+Your recommenders will be immediately sent an email with instructions directing them to a secure website to submit their letters.

 - Pay the nonrefundable fee